-Are agents knowledgeable enough to assist customers?
+- Do agents need more training to assist customers?

-Are wait or holding times too long?
+- Are wait or holding times too long?

-Are automated responses and prompts too confusing and frustrating?
+- Are automated responses and prompts too confusing and frustrating?

-How often are customer issues successfully resolved?
+- How often are customer issues successfully resolved?

-How long does it take for customer problems to be addressed?
+- How long does it take for customer problems to be addressed?